A Pinewood Trails Early Learner making nature soup.

 Our Mission

-At Pinewood Trails our Directors and Forest School Educators are dedicated to working alongside families and their children to foster resilience, build relationships, enhance a connection to the natural world around us, and nurture social, emotional, physical, and cognitive growth.
+At Pinewood Trails our Directors and Forest School Educators are dedicated to working alongside families and their children to foster resilience, build relationships, enhance a connection to the natural world around us, and nurture social, emotional, physical, and stewardship growth.

 One of the many outdoor classroom spaces at Camp Lael.
 Pinewood Trails Forest School visits different sites in camp throughout the week to enhance learning opportunities!